 Despite all of the different names that brands use to label their products, all tanning lotions fall into a few basic categories.
 Outdoor vs indoor, with bronzers or without, tinglers vs not tinglers.

-Once you know the different categories of tanning lotions and understand what your goals are you, it becomes much easier to filter out the products that are going to be a better fit for you.
+Once you know the different categories of tanning lotions and understand what your goals are, it becomes much easier to filter out the products that are going to be a better fit for you.
 And with a better understanding of how each type of product works, you can also be sure you’re getting the best ingredients for the best tan possible.

 Outdoor vs Indoor Tanning Lotions